Aphellirus/vue-rick-and-morty/README.md

 # Vue-Rick-and-Morty

-A simple SPA made with Vue.js showing a random characters from the show Rick & Morty
+A simple SPA made with Vue.js showing random characters from the show Rick & Morty
 <br/>

 <h3>How to run it?</h3>